Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 From Sanur

-If you are staying in Sanur, scheduled departures to Nusa Penida from Sanur Beach are at 07.30, 16:30.
-Departures from Sampalan, Nusa Penida at 08:30, 15:30.
-It’s new speed boat service, just 2 times daily to Nusa Penida.
-One way Rp 75,000/person for locals and Rp 175,000/person for foreigners.
-Operated my Mola Mola Express.
+If you are staying in Sanur, scheduled departures to Nusa Penida from Sanur Beach are at 07.30 and 16:30.
+Departures from Sampalan, Nusa Penida, are at 08:30 and 15:30.
+It’s a new speedboat service, with just 2 departures daily to Nusa Penida.

 Caspla Bali Boat, Sanur Beach in front of Ananda Beach Hotel, (+62 361 791-2299).
-From Sanur Beach at 08.00, 11:00, 14:00 and 16:30.
-Departures from Buyuk, Nusa Penida at 08:00, 12:30 and 16:00.
-One way fare Rp 150,000/person and return Rp 300,000/person.
+From Sanur Beach at 08.00, 11:00, 14:00, and 16:30.
+Departures from Buyuk, Nusa Penida at 08:00, 12:3,0 and 16:00.
+One-way fare Rp 150,000/person and return Rp 300,000/person.

-Maruti Express, Hangtuah Street (Sanur beach) in front of Diwangkara Holiday Villa, (+62 813 3875 4848) departures at 08.30, 10.00 and 16:00; from Nusa Penida at 07.30, 09:00 and 15:00.
+Maruti Express, Hangtuah Street (Sanur beach) in front of Diwangkara Holiday Villa, (+62 813 3875 4848) departures at 08.30, 10.00, and 16:00; from Nusa Penida at 07.30, 09:00, and 15:00.
 One way Rp 175,000, return Rp 300,000.

 From Nusa Lembongan

-Public boats depart daily at 06:00 close to the suspension bridge between Nusa Lembongan and Nusa Ceningan and run to Toyapakeh or Buyuk Harbour in northern Nusa Penida.
 There are also services from the Jungut Batu area of Nusa Lembongan to Nusa Penida.
 All of these can be a little ‘worrying’ at times and are often very crowded.

-Charter boats are also available, departing from and arriving at the same area as the public boats.
-If you are staying on Nusa Lembongan, ask at your hotel.
-If not, go to the shoreline close to the suspension bridge or to the beach at Jungut Batu and ask around amongst the boatmen.
-Rates can vary but expect to pay around Rp 300,000.
+If not, go to the shoreline near the suspension bridge or to the beach at Jungut Batu, and ask around amongst the boatmen.
+Rates can vary, but expect to pay around Rp 300,000.

 Check also